 Again, this is mostly due to the fast pace of the online world and is an average benchmark of the time frame a website’s design will feel fresh and competitive.

-As a digital marketing business that lives and breathes in the digital world, we do recommend that you take note of how long it’s been since your website was created or last refreshed.
+As a digital marketing company that lives and breathes in the digital world, we do recommend that you take note of how long it’s been since your website was created or last refreshed.
 However, the final answer really depends on your business.

 Here are some additional factors that shouldn’t be ignored when considering whether or not to redesign your website: